phpstan/phpstan/README.md

 Composer will install PHPStan's executable in its `bin-dir` which defaults to `vendor/bin`.

-If you have conflicting dependencies or you want to install PHPStan globally, the best way is via a PHAR archive.
-You will always find the latest stable PHAR archive below the [release notes](https://github.com/phpstan/phpstan/releases).
-You can also use the [phpstan/phpstan-shim](https://packagist.org/packages/phpstan/phpstan-shim) package to install PHPStan via Composer without the risk of conflicting dependencies.

 <details>
   <summary>Use PHPStan via Docker</summary>

 [![Docker Stars](https://img.shields.io/docker/stars/phpstan/phpstan.svg)](https://hub.docker.com/r/phpstan/phpstan/)
 [![Docker Pulls](https://img.shields.io/docker/pulls/phpstan/phpstan.svg)](https://hub.docker.com/r/phpstan/phpstan/)